great-expectations/great_expectations/docs/reference/core_concepts/validation_operators_and_actions.rst

 After completing all the validations, it sends a Slack notification with the success status.
 Note that it doesn't use an Action to send its Slack notification, because the notification has also been customized to summarize information from both suites.

-Read more about WarningAndFailureExpectationSuitesValidationOperator here: :ref:`WarningAndFailureExpectationSuitesValidationOperator`
+Read more about WarningAndFailureExpectationSuitesValidationOperator here: :py:class:`great_expectations.validation_operators.WarningAndFailureExpectationSuitesValidationOperator`

 .. _validation_actions:
 *****************